aery32/aery32-refguide/source/module_functions.rst

 Read and write operations
 '''''''''''''''''''''''''

-To read and write a single byte works like this
+The read and write operations for a single byte works like this

 .. code-block:: c++